qdm12/hbc/README.md

 # Homomorphic binary circuits - _hbc_ #

+#DOES NOT WORK WITH MOST RECENT UPDATE OF HELIB, STILL WORKING ON THIS NOW#

 _This project was developed as my Master final year project at Imperial College London._

 ## What is it, in **one** line? ##